Search

 • Introduction to identifying political decision-makers within an institution

-• Questions on the methodology in break-out rooms.
+• Questions and debate in break-out rooms.

 Thursday 3rd July, 10:00-11:30 CEST